ABenchM/abm/docs/Developer_Manual.md

     * Key `password`
     * Type `String`
     * Value `K25eHhV5v/qByG8oTP2VySQ4iPv4ZPFr0Bkf3uTnTwA=$lSghSVxaYoDynPR7B3LChprsbvvYP2M8lEKI9SWH52g=` This is a salted password hash containing the password "demo" if you want to create your own password, you can use the main method of the class Password in de.fraunhofer.abm.security.

+* **You are done with the installation.
+Congratulations!**

-## Configuration files
+# Configuration files
 * The file Configuration.java in de.fraunhofer.abm.suitebuilder contains "Workspace Root" which you can adjust to fit your development machine.
 Make sure that your ${USER} has read, write, and execute accesses to this directory and its sub-directories.
 * The file Configuration.java in de.fraunhofer.abm.repoarchive.local contains "Directory" which you can adjust to fit your development machine.
 Make sure that your ${USER} has read, write, and execute accesses to this directory and its sub-directories.
 * These changes can also be made in the system console under OSGi -> Configuration , but it is not permanent, i.e. they are rest after a restart.
 * The file configuration.json in de.fraunhofer.abm.collection.dao.jpa contains the sql credentials that ABM uses to access the tables.
 Make sure that they match existing mysql credentials.
 * The username and password of the web console can be modified in the file de.fraunhofer.abm.bndrun in de.fraunhofer.abm.app (felix.webconsole.username=root and felix.webconsole.password).

-## Launching or bouncing the application on production server
+# Launching or bouncing the application on production server
 * Install ABM as shown in the installation section
 * Go to the /opt/abm
 * Run the command in start file residing at that location
 * Check the process is running or not through the following command -> ps -ef | grep abm

-## Running Hermes manually
+# Running Hermes manually
 * Install docker toolbox on windows or Linux as given above.
 * Make sure you have configured your docker machine with enough memory as Hermes application requires a good amount of memory.
 * You can check the limit of your machine using following command - docker-machine inspect